001anj/projectManual/README.md

 # projectManual
-Manual test cases for a form
+Manual test cases for a account information form